 Group lessons should always have a mix of activities.
 Whether it’s whole body movement, dancing, funny actions for rhythms … this is the time to (pumpkin) spice it up!

 Don’t be afraid of getting a little (or a lot) silly.
 These are the memories our students remember for years!
+And, they are the memories families share with friends & family.
+Which can lead to more referrals to your studio.

 4. Something cooperative